bunkercoin/bunkercoin/doc/fee-recommendation.md

-Dogecoin Fee Recommendation
+Bunkercoin Fee Recommendation
 ----------------------------

-_last updated for 1.14.5_
+_last updated for 1.1.0_

-The Dogecoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
-Therefore, the biggest threat to the Dogecoin chain as a whole is spam and in 2014, a transaction fee and dust disincentive were introduced, to combat on-chain spam.
+The Bunkercoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
+Therefore, the biggest threat to the Bunkercoin chain as a whole is spam and in 2014, a transaction fee and dust disincentive were introduced, to combat on-chain spam.

-Dogecoin Core implements a number of defaults into the software that reflect the developers' recommendations towards fees and dust limits, that at the moment of release represent the developers best estimate of how these limits should be parametrized.
-The recommended defaults, as implemented in the Dogecoin Core wallet, are:
+Bunkercoin Core implements a number of defaults into the software that reflect the developers' recommendations towards fees and dust limits, that at the moment of release represent the developers best estimate of how these limits should be parametrized.
+The recommended defaults, as implemented in the Bunkercoin Core wallet, are:

-- **0.01 DOGE per kilobyte** transaction fee
+- **0.01 BKC per kilobyte** transaction fee
-- **1.00 DOGE** dust limit (discard threshold)
+- **1.00 BKC** dust limit (discard threshold)
-- **0.001 DOGE** replace-by-fee increments
+- **0.001 BKC** replace-by-fee increments

 The wallet rejects transactions that have outputs under the dust limit, and discards change to fee if it falls under this limit.